Find the altitude of every location on your travel itinerary and create a Profile to show the results in a simple

 Not all of these symptoms may be present, and symptoms may be delayed (in some cases for up to a year) after your return home – obscuring the link to your travels.
 Always seek prompt medical advice if you are unwell, and tell carers that you have been abroad and possibly exposed to malaria.

 Malaria is easily misdiagnosed as flu, especially at times of year when flu-like symptoms are common.
 Fever, even weeks after returning from the tropics, should always be treated as an emergency.
 Call us on 020 7353 5678 and we can advise you.

-First of all find out if you are travelling to a country that has a risk of malaria- visit our country vaccination guide Always seek individual, up-to-date advice.
+First of all find out if you are travelling to a country that has a risk of malaria- visit our country vaccination guide.

 When visiting an area with significant risk of malaria, anti-malarial medication may be required.
-The type of medication given will depend on where you are travelling to, your personal preferences, and your own medical history.
-We will help you find the anti-malarial medication that best suits your own circumstances and requirements.
+The type of medication given will depend on where you are travelling to, your personal preferences, and your medical history.
+We will help you find the anti-malarial medication that suits your circumstances and requirements.

 We always discuss the risks and benefits in detail with every traveller.
 For individuals who are travelling to high risk areas with limited access to health care, we can supply stand-by emergency treatment.
 This is also increasing in popularity among travellers from German-speaking parts of Europe, travelling to areas of low risk for malaria, as an alternative to taking preventive medication.

 Malaria is spread by mosquitoes, so a cornerstone of reducing the risk is to take careful precautions against being bitten in the first place:

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.